You may be a person who likes to plan your Florida day trip around a particular theme.

 National Naval Aviation Museum, Naval Air Station Pensacola

 The rapid development of Florida has been a double edged sword.
 On the negative side, this growth has too often been rampant and careless and done a lot of environmental damage.
 Native habitat has been lost forever and what remains continues to be erased or damaged by development.

 On a more positive note, the financial resources generated by this growth have provided the funds for government and private organizations to buy sensitive lands and put them into preservation forever.

 These preserves, along with nature centers and science museums, continue to educate the public about environmental issues and help them become good stewards of the land.

-There were 12 Native American tribes who lived in Florida before the Spanish arrived in the 1500s.
+There were at least 12 Native American tribes who lived in Florida before the Spanish arrived in the 1500s.
 They were all gone within 200 years, either dying of European diseases or enslaved in the Caribbean.

 The Seminoles emerged in the 1700s from a combination of various Native American tribes who settled in Florida.
 The dominant tribe was the northern Muscogee Creeks from Georgia and Alabama.

 The word “Seminole” is derived from a Creek word or may be a corruption of the Spanish word “cimarron” which means runaway or wild one.
 The Seminoles intermarried with free blacks and escaped slaves, hence the runaway designation.

 Most Seminoles were relocated by 1842 to reservations west of the Mississippi River.
 The remaining population fought three wars against the United States.
 The few hundred who never surrendered moved to the Everglades.

 In the twentieth century, the Miccosukee separated from the Seminoles and became a recognized tribe.